johnathansun/digital-garden/_pages/index.md

 Do let me know if you have any thoughts at [me@johnathan.cc](mailto:me@johnathan.cc).

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
-  I'm Johnathan Sun, a student at Harvard studying Applied Mathematics and Economics.
+  I'm a student at Harvard studying applied mathematics.
 I'm interested in macroeconomic policy, quantitative techniques in the social sciences, and advances in AI/ML.
 </p>

 <strong>Recently updated notes</strong>